ChaseHCS/ai-security-research/security-controls/spotlighting.md

 # Spotlighting

 Spotlighting is just adding a unique instruction to the sytem prompt for the sake of security.
+This is a guardrail that can be worked around.
+Establishing true safety guardrails requires security learning throughout the `SFT` process.

 ## Delimiting